Q: Is there a way to back up my cPanel Website to Google Drive? I don't want to lose my information in just a second.

 Step 1: Open "Google Drive File Stream"

-Remember that you can download this tool for free through Google website.
+Remember that you can download this tool for free through the Google website.

 Step 2: Log in